llvm/mlir-www/website/content/getting_started/TestingGuide.md

 this helps improve our overall testing quality.

 This is also encouraged when the existing style leaves room for improvement.

+#### Don't forget the common sense

+As a reviewer or contributor, always apply common sense when naming functions and variables.
+Encoding too much information in names can negatively impact readability and maintainability.

+Trust your judgment.
+When in doubt, consult your future self: "Will this still make sense to me six months from now?"

 #### Final Points - Key Principles